SERBA2121/ULJCNXM/README.md

 - Wipe dalvik, cache, metadata,
 - Flash ROM.zip,
 - Wipe dalvik, cache, metadata,
-- You can update the realking kernel or install NOKernel if you want,
 - Format data,
 - Reboot in fastboot,
 - Execute fastboot erase frp,